Wondering if it’s possible to create custom dashboards in Google Analytics 4?

 Option 3: Use Looker Studio

-Looker Studio is Google’s free tool that you can use to build your own GA4 dashboard.
-Although it’s got a learning curve, it’s a really neat tool that you can really dive deep into to create the exact reports you want.
+Looker Studio is Google’s free tool for building your own GA4 dashboard.
+Although it has a learning curve, it’s a really neat tool that you can use to create the exact reports you want.

 We won’t be diving into a full Looker Studio tutorial here.
 That would be a lot!
 Instead, Google has extensive instructions for how to use it.
 Start with the Looker Studio Quick-Start Guide.